Low Fees Aren’t Enough: Pros & Cons of 5 Broker Types in Europe

 very sophisticated BUT CHECK PRICES

-2.2 Tier 2 Pure Players
+2.2 NEOBROKERS (Tier 2 Pure Players)

 DEGIRO, Trading 212, Scalable Capital, Trade Republic, Lightyear etc.

 Brokers in this category include established brokers that are not the most sophisticated players in their market and neobrokers.
 Safety and transparency vary widely across this group.
-The leaders in this category – like DEGIRO – may have a banking licence, and are listed, but most are less transparent, VC-funded and are yet to prove to be consistently profitable.
-To overcome e.g. the ban on PFOF, they started expanding into banking activities, but they are not backed by an established Banking Group.
+The leaders in this category – like DEGIRO – may have a banking licence, and are listed, but some are less transparent, VC-funded and are yet to prove to be consistently profitable.
+In that respect, the compensation schemes in case of bankruptcy become even more important than e.g. for tightly regulated banks.

-• Industry-leading Platforms – Their platforms and mobile Apps are leading in terms of usability and interface design, high-level reporting and account opening process.
+- Industry-leading Platforms – Their platforms and mobile apps are leading in terms of usability and interface design, high-level reporting and account opening process.

-• International Presence – While Banking Brokers and some Tier 1 Pure Players may be local, Tier 2 players are usually present in most EU countries, and the UK.
+- International Presence – While Banking Brokers and some Tier 1 Pure Players may be local, Tier 2 players are usually present in most EU countries, and the UK.

 Examples include DEGIRO, Trading212 Scalable Capital, Trade Republic, Lightyear.